Professor Jan Windebank

 Potential areas for future supervision include:

-• Gender, family and employment policy in France or in a European comparative perspective
+• Gender, the family and employment policy in France or in a European comparative perspective

 • Gender divisions of labour in France or in a comparative European perspective

-• Undeclared work and employment and social exclusion in France or in a comparative European perspective
+• Undeclared work and employment in France or in a comparative European perspective

 - Teaching activities